Mejuri raises $23M Series B to serve women buying jewelry for themselves – TechCrunch

 The user-centric focus has brought customer loyalty to Mejuri.
 The startup claims that 30 percent of its monthly transactions come from returning shoppers, and 70,000 customers are on the waitlist for its products.
 It’s accumulated a total of 20 million visitors to its website and released 1,500 designs since launch.
 Revenues have quadrupled year-over-year for the fourth consecutive year, and the company, one of TechCrunch’s favorite picks from 500 Startups’ Batch 15 Demo Day three years ago, said it’s on track to achieve the same level of traction in 2019.

-The new proceeds bring Mejuri’s total funds raised to over $29 million to date.
+The new proceeds bring Mejuri’s total funds raised to more than $29 million to date.
 Others in the new funding round include follow-on backers Felix Capital, BDC Capital, Incite Ventures and Dash Ventures.
 The company plans to spend its latest financial injection on offline expansion, overseas growth and investment in branding and customer experience.